H5N1 Virus: Experts Warn About its Rapid Evolution and Increased Risk for Mammals, Urging Countries to Vaccinate Poultry

 Vaccination of poultry is not “a magic bullet because the virus is constantly changing”, according to Christine Middlemiss, the UK’s chief veterinarian.
 But traditionally reluctant countries should consider using it more often, she told AFP at an event at the UK embassy in Paris last week.

 For the director general of the World Organization for Animal Health, Monique Eloit, the question of the vaccination of poultry should be “on the table”.
-After all, she recalls, “everyone now knows that a pandemic isn’t just a fantasy, it could be a reality.”
+After all, she recalls, “everyone now knows that a pandemic isn’t just a fantasy, it might be a reality.”

 1685799470